renerocksai/gpt4all.zig/README.md

 - **Download the released chat.exe from the [GitHub releases](https://github.com/renerocksai/gpt4all.zig/releases) and start using it without building:**
+    - _Note that with such a generic build, CPU-specific optimizations your machine would be capable of are not enabled._
     - Make sure, the model file [gpt4all-lora-quantized.bin](https://the-eye.eu/public/AI/models/nomic-ai/gpt4all/gpt4all-lora-quantized.bin) and the [chat.exe](https://github.com/renerocksai/gpt4all.zig/releases)